 To read the conference paper “Combination Launch Systems” that went with my presentation, go here.

 One last thing.
 The people who put together the Starship Congress are currently processing the videos for all the presentations and will start uploading them to the internet as soon as they are completed.
-I will include a link here to my presentation and to all the others as soon as they are available.
+I will include a link here to my presentation as soon as it is available.